 Kathleen’s technique varies depending on the piece.

 “My process is a combination of watercolour staining, sketching, painting with a with a brush and then applying water to soften the work and blend.
 Sometimes this happens immediately and sometimes it takes a few layer before I feel the work is ‘done’.
 I like both results — a one layer process has a very crisp special quality but the layered work has texture and a feel of age and history,” she explains.

 She works from her small studio in Canberra where she also displays her art for viewing but says a larger studio is a goal.

 “I’d also love to work on some collaboration projects, working with extremely creative people and local companies would be wonderful — ‘Let me paint for you’,” she adds.

 “And another big goal would be ongoing contract work.
 It would be wonderful to see my work throughout a hotel chain or used by a large interior home company.”

 When we asked Kathleen about her career highlight though, she said it’s the one-on-one experience of talking with the public and people who love art.

 “People are so interesting and different but deep down we are all very similar.
 I love seeing my art go home with a buyer, that means my work has connected with them and they will be enjoying my art in their space everyday.
 It really is a privilege.”

-If you would like to have a piece of Kathleen’s work in your home, you can contact her on her website here and have an original artwork commissioned.
+If you would like to own a Kathleen Rhee artwork, contact her on her website here and have an original artwork commissioned.
 Alternatively, if you live in the Canberra region, you can view some of her works at local stockists such as BDA Interiors in Manuka.